itteco/oembed-api/README.md

 ## Terms

-* The open API endpoints are powered by [Iframely](https://iframely.com) cloud and have the same uptime guarantee.
+* This open API endpoint is powered by [Iframely](https://iframely.com) cloud and have the same uptime guarantee.
-* However, these are free for open-source and non-commercial use only.
-* In your open-source project, make the endpoint address a config variable so that your users can re-configure it to point to any of oEmbed gateway of their choosing when they start using it.
+* In your open-source project, make the endpoint address a config variable so that your users can re-configure it to point to any of oEmbed gateways of their choosing when they start using it.
 * Mention the fact that they need to configure oEmbed API endpoint in your README file or where appropriate.
 * Be nice.
 We reserve the right to rate-limit or block IP addresses.
 No rate-limit is there by default (we presume innocence).
 So,
 * Make sure we can contact you in case of an issue.
 Based on your `origin` value, if your GitHub profile doesn’t list an email address, please, consider following [Iframely on Twitter](https://twitter.com/iframely) so we can send a direct message.

-* Last, but not least - fork [this document on GitHub](https://github.com/itteco/oembed-api) and pull-request with the link to your open-source project.
+* If you use API commercially, following us on Twitter is required so we can deliver important updates and reach out in case of a problem.
+* Other standard Iframely [terms](https://iframely.com/terms) apply.

 ## Implementations:

+Fork [this document on GitHub](https://github.com/itteco/oembed-api) and pull-request with the link to your open-source project to list it here.

 * [CKEditor](https://github.com/ckeditor/ckeditor-dev) text editor
 * [Medium Insert](https://github.com/orthes/medium-editor-insert-plugin) plugin for [MediumEditor](https://github.com/daviferreira/medium-editor)